Updated: Jun 22

 Register of Members – mandatory internal record to be updated by the Company and keep at registered office address, no signature is required;

 Share Certificate – optional, depending on whether “Consideration” has been stated onto the certificate and if the shareholder requested to issue a new one;

-To conclude with, alternation of share capital is one of method to inject new funds, however, it can only applies to existing shareholders but not to new investor/shareholder.
-Further that, although it is not common, it is more often nowadays especially those start-ups customers come to us for advises.
+To conclude, alternation of share capital is one of the methods to inject new funds, however, it can only apply to exist shareholders but not to new investor/shareholder.
+Further, although it is not common, it is more often nowadays especially those start-ups customers come to us for advices.

 Any additional information you would like to know, please feel free to drop us an email:- email@example.com.
 In addition, we dig out below materials in case you need a little more insights.